 Oh... and the incredible quiet, without city noise pollution.

 You’ll laugh, dream, learn and plan in the company of other women who are working through the same discovery process alongside you, and who understand you from that deeper level of shared human experience.

-Sometimes all it takes is a few days in nature to give you the boost you need — but this isn’t a “vacation from your life” where you’re sad to leave after 4 blissful days in Montana.
+Sometimes all it takes is a few days in nature to give you the boost you need — but this isn’t a “vacation from your life” where you’re sad to leave after 4 days in Alaska.
 Oh no. You’ll leave this retreat with the best gift of all: A brighter version of yourself, with the tools to change your life for the better.

 To support you beyond our time together, you’ll be connected to a new sisterhood of women that you’ve spent this time with.

 And most of all, you’ll get your life back with a full cup — and the knowledge to keep it that way.

 Travel seven hours away from the nearest grocery store, cross the Arctic Circle, and travel 63 more miles north to the village of Wiseman.
 There, you’ll get the chance to see the Northern Lights, in an area deemed as having some of the best northern light displays in the world.